-This document provides guidance on the process to be followed in arranging meetings with employees which form part of the formal procedure under the Managing Capability Policy.
+This document provides guidance on the process to be followed in arranging meetings with employees which form part of the formal procedure under the Managing Capability Policy and Interim Guidance for Managing Probation.

-This guidance does not apply for any informal meetings which take place prior to the formal capability procedure commencing.
+This guidance does not apply to any informal meetings which take place prior to the formal processes commencing.
 In addition, it does not apply where the purpose of a meeting is to let employees know that formal action is about to commence, or for any day to day meetings.

-The process for informing employees that formal action is about to begin is outlined in the Managing Capability Policy.
+The process for informing employees that formal action is about to begin is outlined in the Managing Capability Policy and Interim Guidance for Managing Probation.

 This guidance is written on the basis of on campus working and therefore refers to inperson, face to face meetings.
-If hybrid working arrangements are in place, adaptation may be required to manage meetings remotely and on-line.
+If hybrid working arrangements are in place, adaptation may be required to manage meetings remotely and online.